Foton-M No.1

-Foton-M No.1 was an unmanned space mission by the European Space Agency aboard a Russian Soyuz-U rocket that failed to launch successfully.
+Foton-M No.1 was an uncrewed space mission by the European Space Agency aboard a Russian Soyuz-U rocket that failed to launch successfully.
 The spacecraft's payload consisted of 44 experiments prepared by the European Space Agency, Fluidpac, BIOPAN-4, Telescience Support Unit, and others.
 The mission was supposed to consist of 15 days spent in orbit of the Earth and then re-enter for a landing near the Russia-Kazakhstan border.

 The launch occurred at the Plesetsk Cosmodrome on 15 October 2002 at 18:20 UTC.
 The Blok D strap-on produced an abnormal start transient, but for unknown reasons, ground controllers did not send a shutdown command and abort the flight.
 Eight seconds after liftoff, the Blok D's propulsion system shut down.
 The booster climbed to an altitude of about 200m before the strap-on broke away from the stack.
 At this point, the onboard computer sent an automatic shutdown command to the core and remaining strap-ons.
 The Blok D strap-on fell back onto LC-43 while the rest of the launch vehicle impacted the ground some distance away.
-A 20-year old army lieutenant, Ivan Marchenko, was killed and considerable damage resulted to launch facilities.
+A 20-year-old army lieutenant, Ivan Marchenko, was killed and considerable damage resulted to launch facilities.

-Investigation found that the most likely cause of the failure was debris being ingested into the Blok D hydrogen peroxide pump, cutting off the supply of lubricant to the turbopumps.
+An investigation found that the most likely cause of the failure was debris being ingested into the Blok D hydrogen peroxide pump, cutting off the supply of lubricant to the turbopumps.
 This was the first failure of an R-7 launch vehicle in the first two minutes of launch since 1988.
 The next time an R-7 vehicle would fail before reaching space would be the 2018 Soyuz MS-10 in-flight abort.